AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/download-audit-logs-and-export-reports.md

 - As a global administrator, you have full visibility into changes made in the Global Admin Console.
 - You can search audit logs across all organizations for actions taken in the last 90 days, including when they occurred and who performed them.
 - Audit logs help ensure continued compliance by safeguarding against inappropriate system access and auditing suspicious behavior within your organization.
 - The logs available in the Global Admin Console include only events that a global administrator has access to.
-They do not include user assignments or user events. / about the different capabilities each console offers.
+They do not include user assignments or user events.
+[Learn more about the different capabilities each console offers](https://helpx.adobe.com/enterprise/using/admin-console.html).
 - The logs cover events for all organizations in the hierarchy, allowing you to search audit logs across all organizations at once.

 >[!NOTE]